fygar256/general-assembler-axx/README.md

 '                   Sign extension
 <=,<,>,>=,!=,==     Comparison operators
 not(x)              Logical NOT
 &&                  Logical AND
 ||                  Logical OR
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows it.

 The prefix operator `@` returns the number of bits in the value that follows.
-We call this the Hebimarumatta operator.
+We call this the snake-shaped Marmatta operator.

 The binary operator `'`, for example `a'24`, will sign extend (Sign EXtend) the 24th bit of a as the sign bit.
 We call this the SEX operator.